AIVF Privacy Policy

 If you are a Customer, User or Prospect, please read this Privacy Policy carefully and make sure that you fully understand it.

-You are not legally required to provide us with any personal data, and may do so (or avoid doing so) at your own free will.
+You are not legally required to provide us with any personal data and may do so (or avoid doing so) at your own free will.
 If you do not wish to provide us with your personal data, or to have it processed by us or any of our Service Providers (defined below), please avoid any interaction with us including visiting our Sites or using our Services.
-If you are a user of the Services on behalf of any of our Customers, we suggest that you contact your account administrator with any questions.
+If you are a user of the Services on behalf of any of our Customers, we suggest that you contact your Account Admin with any questions.

 You may also choose not to provide us with “optional” personal data (fields typically marked as “not required” on forms), but please keep in mind that without it we may not be able to provide you with the full range of our Services or with the best user experience when using our Services.